-KSI is a console based gaming community stationed on both the Xbox 360 and Xbox one.
-Our community was created in 2003.
+KSI is currently an Xbox One based gaming community that was created in 2003.
 Since our inception KSI has gone through many changes but our goal, to create a fun gaming environment, has been the same from the get go.
 That being said we have provided for you below our handbook.
 Consider this a guide to what our day to day operations and rules are.
 Please understand that these guidelines and rules only highlight our policies, practices and benefits for your personal understanding.

 Once again welcome to KSI, we hope you enjoy your stay!

 KSI’s Mission Statement is to create a large, dynamic and complex gaming organization that provides leadership experience and a family environment – by encouraging anyone looking to better themselves within the areas of education, leadership, multimedia and so much more.
 With this environment it is the goal to provide everything needed for members to become the best version of themselves, while creating the best version of this community all while enjoying games with their peers.

 - Forums – https://KSIForums.org